-INTERNATIONAL STUDENTS
+INTERNATIONAL ADMISSION

-If space is available, international students (non-U.S. citizens) with outstanding academic records may be considered for admission.
-For information about application deadlines, admissions criteria, English language proficiency and expenses, international students should request a copy of the brochure, "Information for Prospective International Students," from the Office of Admissions.
+If space is available, international students (non-U.S. citizens) with outstanding academic records may be considered for admission to Texas A&M University at Galveston through the Admissions Office of Texas A&M University.
+For information about application deadlines, admissions criteria, English language proficiency and expenses, International students should request a copy of the brochure, "Information for Prospective International Students," from the Office of Admissions, Texas A&M University, College Station, Texas 77843-0100, U.S.A.

-The application deadline for international students is June 15 for the fall semester, November 1 for the spring semester and March 15 for the summer session.
+The deadlines for admission are June 15 for the fall semester, November 1 for the spring semester and March 15 for the summer session.